olafrv/myip/README.md

 # Usage

-Create .env file with the following content:
+Create `.env` with the following content:
 ```bash
 MYIP_TOKEN=your_token
 MYIP_MM_USER=your_maxmind_user